bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-2-focus-on-your-strengths.md

 {% include on-what-makes-you-good-overview.md %}
 <br/>

-[The requirement][the-requirement] is
+What makes one good?
+To start, [the requirement][the-requirement] is

-> You must actively demonstrate your [strengths](#strengths) <sup>[[a]](#strengths)</sup> as soon as possible.
+> You must actively demonstrate your strengths as soon as possible.

-This might seem counterintuitive and you may be tempted to think that you must work on your weaknesses,
+### What Are Strengths?
 For our purposes, a strength is merely [something that you are naturally good at][genius-zone]; it does not have to be overly complicated for it to be useful in an environment.

-Here are some examples of strengths:
+### Strengths > Weaknesses?
+The "requirement" above might seem counterintuitive.
+Surely, our focus should not just be on strengths.
+Shouldn't we also work on our weaknesses?
+Yes, we should find time to work on our weaknesses; however, in the context of a team, your strengths are of greater value to the whole than your weaknesses.
+In a well-balanced team where all members are showcasing their strengths; often you will find that other teammates are able to cover you in your weak areas and vice versa.

+### Examples of Strengths
+Leaning into one's strengths can boost morale and confidence.
+It is also a catalyst for trust building amongst teammates.
+The following are strengths that I have observed over the years.

 **Documentation Wiz**

 This is the person on the team that is great at taking the initiative to update the documentation of your products.
-This individual can join a team and quickly make contributions to the documentation as they learn new things and ramp up.
+This individual can join a team and immediately make contributions as they learn new things and ramp up.
 They can help decrease the amount of inbounds requests that the team receives by making the documentation stronger.
 Teammates will notice and appreciate this.

 **"This Does Not Make Sense" Alerter**

 Every team needs a person who is not afraid to call out when something does not make sense.
 Sometimes when a group of people are working on a task there may be things that are not clear to anyone but no one is willing to call it out and address the ambiguity.
-The person who has this "sixth sense" will help the team be focused, build morale and improve productvity.
+The person who has this "sixth sense" will help the team be focused, build morale and improve productivity.

 **The Framework Layer**